Finding Gemstones: on the quest for mathematical beauty and truth

 It’s not fundamentally all that different, but working with columns of a partition from the left rather than the right can save a bit of mental space during computations.

-A smaller set of generators
+A smaller set of generators, visually

-It turns out that, for $|S| < n$, it suffices to only include $e_r(S)$ for the smallest possible $r$ in order to generate the Tanisaki ideal.
+In this section we will show that, for $|S| < n$, it suffices to only include $e_r(S)$ for the smallest possible $r$, along with $e_1,\ldots,e_n$ in all of the variables, in order to generate the Tanisaki ideal.
 We prove this here.
-Write $X={x_1,\ldots,x_n}$ throughout.

 Proposition.
 The ideal $I_\mu$ is generated by the following elements: